hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 Manage Certificates
 ~~~~~~~~~~~~~~~~~~~~

 This section describes how to use fabric-ca-client to manage certificates.
-The
-following shows how to list and delete certificates.

 Listing certificates information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^